7News legal analyst recaps week 1 of the George Floyd trial

-OHIO COUNTY, W.VA (WTRF) –7news Legal Analyst, Diana Crutchfield, says this case has captivated everyone around the U.S. so it’s important to stay up-to-date with the latest on what’s happening in what’s arguably the biggest trial of 2021.
+OHIO COUNTY, W.VA (WTRF) —7News Legal Analyst, Diana Crutchfield, says the George Floyd case has captivated everyone around the U.S., so it’s important to stay up-to-date with the latest on what’s happening in what’s arguably the biggest trial of 2021.

 Crutchfield says up to this point the prosecutors have taken the case day-by-day and in chronological order…. starting with bystanders, and ending with experts and those who worked alongside Chauvin.